ubisoft/mobydq/README.md

 # Requirements
 ## Python
 This framework has been developed on **Linux** with **Python 3.5** and is powered by the following awesome packages.
-To install dependencies open a terminal window, change directory to the framework folder and execute the following command:
+To install dependencies, open a terminal window, change directory to the framework folder and execute the following command:

 `$ pip3 install -r requirements.txt`